The Urban History Association

 The Lower East Side Tenement Museum: New York, NY

 Curatorial Intern, June-August 2012

-Selected through a competitive interview process to participate in the Tenement Museum’s Summer Internship Program.
-Received funding to assist the Director of Curatorial Affairs in the development of future exhibits that extend the museum’s interpretation of immigration to the Lower East Side into the post-WWII period.
+- Assisted the Director of Curatorial Affairs in the development of an exhibit that extends the museum’s interpretation of immigration to the Lower East Side into the post-WWII period.

 - Conducted archival research on the Puerto Rican community of the Lower East Side, tracing its growth from the 1920s through the 1980s.
 Utilized Spanish-language documents and oral histories from the collections of the Center for Puerto Rican Studies at Hunter College, CUNY.